belokonivan1707/3-array-methods/README.md

-Function constructor MyArray, which has in prototype most popular array methods, wrote without using true array methods.
+Function constructor MyArray, which has in prototype most popular array methods, written without using array methods.